CAKE: Confidence in Assignments via K-partition Ensembles: Introduction

 \section{Introduction}

-Clustering is a fundamental task in unsupervised machine learning, widely used to uncover structure in unlabeled data~\citep{jain1999data, aggarwal2013data}.
-It has core applications in pattern discovery, exploratory analysis, and decision-making across both scientific and applied domains~\citep{kaufman2009finding}.
-However, unlike supervised learning, where confidence estimation techniques such as conformal prediction~\citep{shafer2008tutorial} or calibrated probabilities~\citep{guo2017calibration} are common, clustering methods typically do not offer reliable confidence scores for individual data point assignments.
+Clustering is a fundamental task in unsupervised machine learning, widely used to uncover structure in unlabeled data~\parencite{aggarwal2013data, jain1999data}.
+It has core applications in pattern discovery, exploratory analysis, and decision-making across both scientific and applied domains~\parencite{kaufman2009finding}.
+However, unlike supervised learning, where confidence estimation techniques such as conformal prediction~\parencite{shafer2008tutorial} or calibrated probabilities~\parencite{guo2017calibration} are common, clustering methods typically do not offer reliable confidence scores for individual data point assignments.
 This makes it difficult to assess assignment trustworthiness, which is particularly important when downstream decisions rely on clustering results.

-In practice, clustering algorithms often exhibit sensitivity to initialization, susceptibility to local optima, and vulnerability to noisy or ambiguous data~\citep{xu2005survey}.
+In practice, clustering algorithms often exhibit sensitivity to initialization, susceptibility to local optima, and vulnerability to noisy or ambiguous data~\parencite{xu2005survey}.
 Consequently, outcomes may vary across executions, even under fixed algorithmic settings.
-For example, \emph{k}-means~\citep{kmeans}, despite its popularity, can produce divergent results across runs due to random initialization~\citep{bubeck2009}.
+For example, \emph{k}-means~\parencite{kmeans}, despite its popularity, can produce divergent results across runs due to random initialization~\parencite{bubeck2009}.
 Practitioners often mitigate this by running the algorithm multiple times with different random seeds and selecting the best result based on internal validation metrics.
 However, this approach only addresses global variability and offers no insight into the reliability of individual point assignments.
 Such assignment-level instability is particularly problematic in settings like anomaly detection or scientific discovery, where unreliable assignments can mislead interpretation or obscure important patterns.
-Moreover, most existing evaluation methods assess clustering quality at a global or cluster level, using objective values or internal validation metrics such as the Silhouette score or Davies–Bouldin index~\citep{arbelaitz2013extensive, vendramin2009relative}.
+Moreover, most existing evaluation methods assess clustering quality at a global or cluster level, using objective values or internal validation metrics such as the Silhouette score or Davies–Bouldin index~\parencite{arbelaitz2013extensive, vendramin2009relative}.